LuCeHe/lucehe.github.io/_posts/2026-09-14-fixing-english.md

 letter had one sound, *ghoti* could not mean *fish*.
 In DoAc, *fish* is written *fish*.

 This would take time to type.
+The marks are not a new keyboard: a long press on a phone already offers *á* and *ä*.
+Writing with no dots or accents can be treated as fine for speed: *thot* for *thöt*, *the* for *thė*.
+A reader who already knows the map can recover the vowels.
+That page is still formally incomplete.
+The marks are what keep the vowel families apart.
+A fast note can drop them.
+A primer or a public text should keep them.

 Different accents would not pick the same marks for every word.
 People who like old spellings would not like it.
 Children already spend years on the old spellings.
 We have 25 signs, and British English has 20 to 25 vowel sounds.
 We do not lack signs.
 We lack a writing system that starts from the sounds.

 ## Earlier attempts